Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 OrcJit is used for Just in Time compilation, but also for generating static archive .a file.
 The system linker then transforms this into an executable file.

 ### 2.1.3 Runtime
-- for Python code: calls the CPython interpreter, which talks toh the Mojo compiler !!
+- for Python code: calls the CPython interpreter, which talks toh the Mojo compiler
 - a built-in GC to clean up Python objects, based on reference counting

+On a new Ubuntu system, make sure to install:
+`sudo apt-get install -y git gcc g++ zlib1g-dev libtinfo-dev`

 ### 2.1.4 Standard library**
-Mojo has a growing standard library called `MojoStdlib` or SDK, which already contains a growing number of *packages*, such as algorithm, benchmark, list, os, tensor, testing, and so on.
+Mojo has a growing standard library called stdlib or SDK, which already contains a growing number of *packages*, such as algorithm, benchmark, list, os, tensor, testing, and so on.

 It is documented here [here](https://docs.modular.com/mojo/lib).

 A package is a collection of modules that serve the same purpose,

+??
-example: the math package contains the bit, math, numerics, and polynomial modules The packages are built as binaries into the SDK to improve startup speed.
+example: the math package contains the bit, math, numerics, and polynomial modules The packages are built as binaries into the SDK to improve startup speed. (??)
 Package and module names are lowercase (like Python).

+?? update
 Version 24.2.0 (2024 Mar 29) ships with the following 20 packages, containing 83 modules:

 * algorithm